How to Apply for Undergraduate Admission

 Students who wish to transfer credits from colleges or universities located outside the United States must have their transcripts evaluated by an approved independent foreign credentials evaluation agency.
 The type of evaluation selected must be “course-by-course.”
-LIM College accepts evaluations from World Education Services, Inc., AACRAO’s Foreign Education Service, or other NACES-approved agencies.
+LIM College accepts evaluations from either World Education Services, Inc. or AACRAO’s Foreign Education Service.
 This must be done, even if the transcript is in English.

 Acceptance and Enrollment at LIM College

-All high school students and non-degree holding transfer students are required to submit proof of high school graduation.
-In addition, all students must provide immunization records prior to attending classes.
+All new students are required to submit proof of high school graduation and immunization records prior to attending classes.
 LIM College will verify proof of graduation of enrolled students from unfamiliar high schools, to verify the high school is approved to grant diplomas.
 Unfamiliar is defined as any high school which the LIM College Undergraduate Admissions Office has not received a high school transcript from before.